Brexit: what's happened so far?

-Still, ongoing uncertainty is bound to keep markets on edge.
-Many of May’s plans have been written off as idealistic or unfeasible, and her reluctance to provide details (in order to best protect Britain’s interests, she has said) leaves a lot of gaps to be filled.
-Plus, talks can only come to an end further down the line if parliament is happy with the deal settled on by the government.
+Still, this hung parliament hardly signals a dramatic shift from certainty to uncertainty.
+May’s intentions have long been written off as idealistic or unfeasible, and her reluctance to provide details (in order to best protect Britain’s interests, she has said) has left a lot of gaps to be filled.
+Plus, talks would only ever have come to an end if parliament was happy with the deal settled on by the government.

 Markets to watch